morte615/QSYS-Pin-Pad/README.md

    if Pin Correct it will say which Page the user went too.

 To Use:
-Show UCI Pin on Plugin and link that to your UCI Viewer (either Page or UCI can be used) In Plugin on the Pages Page Add your Lock Page (the page it will return to when logged out) Then add the Pin number and it's corrasponding Page.
+Show Nav Pin on Plugin and link that to your UCI Viewer (either Page or UCI can be used) In thePlugin on the Pages Page Add your Lock Page (the page it will return to when logged out) Then add the Pin number and it's corrasponding Page.
-Adjust the Timeout on the left for the Timeout, timer starts when page is loaded.
+Adjust the Timeout on the left for the Timeout, timer starts when Activity pin is activated, resets anytime it goes true.
 0 is Disabled